glondu/belenios/doc/tool.md

     credentials into `$DIR/public_creds.txt`.
  5. Ask each trustee to generate a keypair.
 Concatenate all trustee public keys into a `$DIR/public_keys.jsons` file.
- 6. Edit `$BELENIOS/demo/templates/election.json`.
+ 6. Edit `$BELENIOS/demo/templates/questions.json`.
- 7. Run: `belenios-tool mkelection --uuid $UUID --group
+ 7. Go to `$DIR` and run: `belenios-tool mkelection --uuid $UUID --group $BELENIOS/demo/groups/default.json --template
-    $BELENIOS/demo/groups/default.json --template
-    $BELENIOS/demo/templates/election.json`.
+    $BELENIOS/demo/templates/questions.json`.
 It should generate
-    `election.json` in the current directory.
+    `election.json`.
- 8. Create an empty `ballots.jsons` file.
+ 8. Create an empty `ballots.jsons` file in `$DIR`.

 ### Running the election

 The contents of `$DIR` should be public.

-For each received ballot, add it to `ballots.jsons` and run:
+For each received ballot, append it to `ballots.jsons` and run:

     belenios-tool verify --dir $DIR